OME-Arrow

 -

-NAPARI_OME_ARROW_PARQUET_COLUMNto pick which image column to visualize.
+NAPARI_OME_ARROW_PARQUET_COLUMNorNAPARI_OME_ARROW_VORTEX_COLUMNto pick which image column to visualize. -

 This napari plugin was generated with copier using the napari-plugin-template (None).